 But have you remembered to get liquor liability insurance?

-While you can control how much alcohol you serve to a patron (and please instruct your bartenders to cut someone off if they’ve clearly had too much!), you can’t control their behavior if they’ve gone beyond their limit.
+While you can control how much alcohol you serve to a patron (and you should!), you can’t control their behavior once they’ve gone beyond their limit.

-Drunken fights, falls, and even DUIs and auto accidents can quickly bring down the business you’ve worked so hard to build.
-None of these unfortunate situations might have been your fault—you certainly didn’t instigate that bar brawl—but your business might still be held liable for injuries and damage, even if they didn’t occur on your premises.
+Bodily injuries, DUIs, and auto accidents can quickly bring down the business you’ve worked so hard to build.
+None of these unfortunate situations might have been your fault, but your business might still be held liable for injuries and damage, even if they didn’t occur on your premises.

 That’s why liquor liability insurance is a crucial part of any restaurant insurance arsenal, but that doesn’t mean only food service businesses need to be concerned about it.